 Our family loves living in New York City.
-Our friends are here.
-Our family is nearby.
 There’s the convenience of having a pharmacy, pizza shop, deli, and coffee shop on every block.
-There’s an endless supply of cultural activities to participate in, food options to enjoy, and parent-friendly amenities at your fingertips.
+There’s an endless supply of cultural activities, food options, and parent-friendly amenities at your fingertips.

-Sometimes, it’s refreshing to break away from life in the big city.
-With a pregnant wife and baby #2 expected this Spring, the spontaneity in our lives will be restricted for a while until we find our rhythm as a family of four.
-So, when the dynamic duo from The Moms invited our family along for a weekend getaway to Woodloch Pines Resort, an all-inclusive retreat, we literally jumped at the opportunity.
+Sometimes, though, it’s refreshing to break away from big city life.
+With a pregnant wife and baby No. 2 expected this spring, the spontaneity in our lives will be restricted for a while.
+So, when our family was invited along for a weekend getaway to review Woodloch Pines Resort, an all-inclusive retreat, we literally jumped at the opportunity.

-There’s dozens of reasons to escape from the daily routines and monotony of living in the city.
 Let me share five unforgettable memories that our family enjoyed at Woodloch Pines Resort.
-By documenting my experience, I’m hopeful it will serve as a gentle reminder for the next time our family is weighing our options and considering getting out of dodge….or provides another family with a window into a perfect weekend destination.
+By documenting my experience, I’m hopeful it will serve as a gentle reminder for the next time our family is weighing our options and considering getting out of Dodge for a perfect weekend destination.

-5 Things You’ll Love at Woodlock Pines Resort
+5 Things You’ll Love at Woodlock Pines Resort: A Review

 1. Leisurely family meal time